Watchdog leaves EU banks in dark on capital

 The delay is a blow to banks and investors keen to get to grips with how much cash is needed as the bank sector faces multiple threats that threaten to spill over to the real economy.

-The European Banking Authority (EBA) had planned to finalise by Wednesday how much cash banks need to meet a minimum 9 percent core capital -- a preliminary estimate had put it at 106 billion euros ($141.5 billion) for the 70 lenders under scrutiny.
+The European Banking Authority had planned to finalise by Wednesday how much cash banks need to meet a minimum 9 percent core capital -- a preliminary estimate had put it at 106 billion euros for the 70 lenders under scrutiny.

 But European Union finance ministers (Ecofin) meeting to discuss the euro zone debt crisis need to help banks as part of a wider plan.
 If they agree on the bank measures, the EBA is likely to release details next week, a spokeswoman for the EBA said.